-This two-hour examination makes up the remaining 50% of the qualification.
-Pupils read one or two passages (totalling 650-750 words) and then respond to what they have read, developing and evaluating the information in a discursive/argumentative letter or article.
+This one-hour 30-minutes examination makes up the remaining 40% of the qualification.
+Pupils are given one of the poetry or prose texts and write a 30-mark essay question based on the writer's presentation of themes or ideas in the text.
 Following this, pupils produce a piece of descriptive or narrative writing.